These are a some of the fun projects I have worked on recently or in the past.

 Personal producivity / data management tools with Django / React / Material UI -

-I have built some note-taking, todo list, and notecard productivity tools using a few web technologies.
+I have built some note-taking, todo list, and notecard productivity tools using a few web technologies and packaged it in a Docker container.

 Lightweight MP3 audio streaming service -